SolarLune/tetra3d/readme.md

 	// hold the result.

 	// Below, we'll pass both the Scene and the scene root because 1) the Scene influences
-	// how Models draw (fog, for example), and 2) we may not want to render
+	// how Models draw (fog, for example), and 2) we may not want to render all Models.
-	// all Models.

 	// Camera.RenderNodes() renders all Nodes in a tree, starting with the
 	// Node specified.
 You can also use Camera.Render() to simply render a selection of
-	// Models.
+	// individual Models.
 	g.Camera.RenderNodes(g.GameScene, g.GameScene.Root)

-	// Before drawing the result, clear the screen first. screen.Fill(color.RGBA{20, 30, 40, 255})
+	// Before drawing the result, clear the screen first; in this case, with a color. screen.Fill(color.RGBA{20, 30, 40, 255})

 	// Draw the resulting texture to the screen, and you're done!
 You can